 Use Quick Definition Ctrl+Shift+I to study declarations and implementations of types and members that are used in the current context without leaving the current editing position.
 It works for both your solution code and library symbols.

 In contrast to Go to Declaration Control+B, which switches your context to the desired definition, Quick Definition opens a popup where you can study the definition:

 From the Quick Definition popup, you can study the symbol further:

 Click and choose Edit Source or press F4 to open the definition in a new editor tab and close the popup.

-Click Open in Find Tool Window to display all definitions of the symbol in the Find window.
+Click and choose Open in Find Tool Window to display all definitions of the symbol in the Find window.
 This could be helpful for interfaces and partial classes.

 Press Escape to close the popup and return the caret where it was before.